Endless runner

-Endless runner or infinite runner is a subgenre of platform game in which the player character runs for an infinite amount of time while avoiding obstacles.
+Endless runner (also infinite runner or auto run) is a subgenre of platform game in which the player character runs for an infinite amount of time while avoiding obstacles.
 The player's objective is to reach a high score by surviving for as long as possible.
 The method by which the game level or environment appears to continuously spawn before the player is an example of procedural generation.
-The genre exploded on mobile platforms following the success of Temple Run, with Jetpack Joyride and Canabalt being other popular examples.
+The genre exploded on mobile platforms following the success of Temple Run, Canabalt, and Doodle Jump being other popular examples.
 Its popularity is attributed to its simple gameplay that works well on touchscreen devices.

 Concepts

 Endless runners can be side-scrolling, as in the genre's early titles, top-down, or 3D, but the player is placed in a neverending level in which the character automatically moves forward.
 The player's only form of control is to have the character dodge obstacles, either by moving out of the way or using a specific button.
 Some form of points, currency, or other rewards are gained over time by maneuvering in the level or simply staying alive longer.
 The game progressively increases in difficulty as time goes on.
-The player has a game over if they are hindered enough by the obstacles that they are "caught" by whatever is chasing them and die.
+Usually, the player has a game over if they are hindered enough by the obstacles that they are "caught" by whatever is chasing them and die, however that isn't always the case.

 History

+Precursors

+The genre has its origins in the vertically scrolling video games of the 1970s, primarily racing games.
+The player always moves forward, avoiding obstacles and other vehicles.
+Taito's Speed Race, released in 1974, was the first.
+In the late 1970s and early 1980s, the same concept was used in skiing games.

+Vehicle-oriented platform games, like Jump Bug (1981) and Moon Patrol (1982), added both jumping and shooting as ways to deal with obstacles in continually scrolling levels.
+The home game B.C.'s Quest for Tires (1983) uses the forced-scrolling and jumping gameplay of Moon Patrol.

+The idea of being chased relentlessly by an indestructible obstacle, monster, or boss to enforce forward progression was greatly influenced by the boulder scene from the 1981 film Raiders of the Lost Ark.
+This theme appeared in games like Draconian (1984) in which the player must avoid obstacles while being pursued by an invincible giant dragon.
+This would become a recurring theme of endless running gameplay.